MAZterXP/testwolf/README.md

 - ### Why are keys marked as treasure in the automap?
 And why is the silver key marked as gold?

   The color gold/brown is used in the automap to denote "map completion" bonuses.
-This includes all treasure, keys, and the Spear.
-All other bonuses are colored blue.
+This includes all treasure, keys, and the spear.
+As of version 1.48, the keys and spear will glow on the automap whether or not they are currently visible in first-person view, making them easier to find.

+  All other bonuses are colored blue, meaning they are not essential for 100% completion.
 If the silver key was colored blue or gray (the two closest colors to silver in the 16-color automap palette), it would become too hard to distinguish it from the rest of the map; it's generally easier to just "look for everything that's gold and pick it up".
 Besides, in practice, the actual color of the key does not matter in Wolf3D since the locked doors don't actually indicate their key color, unlike in Doom.

 - ### Why are pools of blood and gibs marked as bonuses in the automap?